Tomshiii/ahk_wiki/Latest/Classes/UIA.md

 This library is currently included within the repo to enhance our abilities within `Premiere Pro` ***BUT*** with the addition of this tool comes a few caviates, including the potential removal of a `plug and play` experience.
 Some more things may now need to be setup by the user for my repo and its functions to perform as expected.

+> *I haven't figured out a way to get my scripts to specifically search for the required UIA controls and automatically fill out variables (searching for & storing them each reload within the `Prem {` class would be ideal over the current mess of a method) as adobe has obfuscated everything quite a lot.
+If anyone knows how to programatically search for everything, please either let me know or submit a pull request!*

 ### <u>`class Premiere_UIA {`</u>
 This script contains a miriad of classes that have been written to contain all variables the user may need to adjust to get their scripts working, but taking a quick look at those classes doesn't make it incredibly aparent as to what is going on, nor how to retrieve the information required.
 Within the class you will see variable declorations like so;